-You have an opportunity to take charge of the functionalities in your phone with a rooting procedure and this provides you a window for custom ROMs, better battery life and storage capacity.
+You have an opportunity to take charge of the functionalities by rooting Galaxy Note 4 5.1.1 and this provides you a window for custom ROMs, better battery life and storage capacity.
 For anyone who is new to this customization process, you need to know that it has its own share of risks as you could lose data and get your device bricked if things go wrong.
 The present processes used include TWRP recovery and Odin with unikernel edge amongst others which have been proven effectively for a number of brands.

 So, to mitigate the risk of this entire process, you need to have your phone backed-up in order to have a copy of your data, which you can readily access in any event.
 It is also advisable to follow the process as described while affirming that you go ahead with it at your own risk.